Welcome to the WAM Group’s privacy notice

-This privacy notice aims to give you information on how WAM Group collects and processes your personal data through your use of this website, including any data you may provide through this website, when you sign up to our newsletter, purchase a product or service, take part in a competition or where we receive your data from a third party for us to hold as a controller.
+This privacy notice aims to give you information on how WAM Group collects and processes your personal data through your use of this website, including any data you may provide through this website, when you sign up to our newsletter, purchase a product or service from us, take part in a competition or otherwise interact with us by any other means.

 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

-This privacy notice is issued on behalf of LandVault/Admix and other companies within the LandVault/Admix Group, so when we mention ”COMPANY”, “we”, “us” or “our” in this privacy notice, we are referring to the relevant company in the LandVault/Admix Group responsible for processing your data.
+This privacy notice is issued on behalf of LANDVAULT and other companies within the LANDVAULT Group, so when we mention ”COMPANY”, “we”, “us” or “our” in this privacy notice, we are referring to the relevant company in the LANDVAULT Group responsible for processing your data.
 We will let you know which entity will be the controller for your data when you purchase a product or service with us.
 WAM Group is the controller and responsible for this website.